Oldest football clubs: Continuous clubs

-Supported by the Guinness Book of Records, and founded by staff at Guy's Hospital in London in 1843, the Guy's, Kings and St Thomas' RFC would be the oldest "football" club of any code.
-Nevertheless, the connection between the present club and the original "Guy's Hospital" formed in 1843 is still disputed, alleging that the present club is a modern amalgam of three formerly distinct hospital rugby clubs, starting with the Guy's Hospital and St Thomas' Hospital teams which were the first to merge following the union of their respective Medical Departments.
+Supported by the Guinness Book of Records, and founded by staff at Guy's Hospital in London in 1843, the Guy's, King's and St Thomas' RFC would be the oldest "football" club of any code.
+Nevertheless, the connection between the present club and the original "Guy's Hospital" formed in 1843 is still disputed, alleging that the present club is a modern amalgam of three formerly distinct hospital rugby clubs, starting with the Guy's Hospital and St Thomas' Hospital teams, which were the first to merge following the union of their respective Medical Departments.
 The last department to merge was the King's College Hospital in 1999, although its club (founded in 1869) remained as a separate institution.

 In Northern Ireland, the oldest football club is North of Ireland F.C., formed in 1868.
 It was the first rugby club formed in what is now Northern Ireland and only two other clubs - Dublin University and Wanderers - were formed earlier anywhere else in all Ireland.

 It has been claimed that the present-day Barnes Rugby Football Club, from Barnes in London, is a continuation of the nineteenth-century Barnes Football Club, and moreover that the latter club was formed in 1839 and is thus the oldest club to have played football for its entire history.
 However, as of 2018, Barnes RFC's website claims only that the club was established in the 1920s, while alluding to "possibilities" that its history stretches back to 1862.
-In 2021, people with heritage and local enthusiasts revived the old Barnes Football Club, established in 1862.
+In 2021, local enthusiasts revived the old Barnes Football Club, established in 1862.